Home chargers for electric cars: Ultimate guideBack to 'Expert guides'

 Home chargers for electric cars are special units that are designed to safely charge your electric car at home.
-Home chargers are usually compact weatherproof units that are mounted to a wall close to where you intend to charge your EV, such as your driveway or garage.
+Home chargers are usually compact, weatherproof units that are mounted to a wall close to where you intend to charge your EV.
+Your driveway or garage, for example.

 How do I pick the right EV home charger for me?

 We’ve partnered with Hypervolt to make sure that regardless of what you’re looking to get out of your EV experience, we have you covered.
 Whether you’re looking to schedule an overnight charge to make the most of cheaper electricity tariffs, or if you’d like to make the most of your solar panels by charging for free on ‘super-eco mode’, Hypervolt gives you all of that.

 Manufacturing their chargers in the UK, Hypervolt was launched in 2021 and has successfully powered the EV revolutions of tens of thousands of drivers through, setting themselves apart with a commitment to sustainability, great tech and a relentless focus on the customer experience.

 Thanks in part to their 7-day a week customer support team, Hypervolt sits as the highest rated EV charging manufacturer in the industry on Trustpilot at 4.9 stars, having won a slew of awards since launch.